The Journal of Cell Biology

 Ca2+ transients trigger many SNARE-dependent membrane fusion events.
 The homotypic fusion of yeast vacuoles occurs after a release of lumenal Ca2+.
 Here, we show that trans-SNARE interactions promote the release of Ca2+ from the vacuole lumen.
 Ypt7p-GTP, the Sec1p/Munc18-protein Vps33p, and Rho GTPases, all of which function during docking, are required for Ca2+ release.
 Inhibitors of SNARE function prevent Ca2+ release.
 Recombinant Vam7p, a soluble Q-SNARE, stimulates Ca2+ release.
 Vacuoles lacking either of two complementary SNAREs, Vam3p or Nyv1p, fail to release Ca2+ upon tethering.
 Mixing these two vacuole populations together allows Vam3p and Nyv1p to interact in trans and rescues Ca2+ release.
 Sec17/18p promote sustained Ca2+ release by recycling SNAREs (and perhaps other limiting factors), but are not required at the release step itself.
 We conclude that trans-SNARE assembly events during docking promote Ca2+ release from the vacuole lumen.

 Merz, Alexey J. and Wickner, William T., "Trans-SNARE Interactions Elicit Ca2+ Efflux from the Yeast Vacuole Lumen" (2004).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 1451.